ca-la/bin/README.md

 channel in Slack.

-When a production deployment is approved, please run production migrations (`bin/migrate production`) immediately prior to running the release script.
+When a production deployment is approved, please run production migrations (`npm run migrate -- production`) immediately prior to running the release script.
 Again, paste the output into Slack for visibility.

 All migrations **must** be able to work both with the currently-deployed